nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/choosing-how-to-import-data-in-the-nuxeo-platform.md

 **Customization Logic**

 Scan Importer is configurable via XML extensions for the metadata mapping.
 The documentation provides links to [simple and advanced use cases]({{page page='scan-documents-importer'}})

+#### Nuxeo Stream Importer

+**Features**

+The [Nuxeo Stream Importer](https://github.com/nuxeo/nuxeo/tree/master/addons/nuxeo-platform-importer/nuxeo-importer-stream) defines a producer/consumer pattern and uses the Log features provided by Nuxeo Stream.
+The Log is used to perform mass import.
+It decouples the Extraction/Transformation from the Load (using the ETL terminology).
+The extraction and transformation is done by a document message producer with custom logic.
+This module comes with a random document and a random blob generator, that does the same job as the random importer of the `nuxeo-importer-core` module.
+The load into Nuxeo is done with a generic consumer.
+Automation operations are exposed to run producers and consumers.

+Two options are offered to perform the import:
+1. Two steps import: Generate and Import documents with blobs.
+1. Four steps import: Generate and Import blobs, then Generate and Import documents.

+{{#> callout type='info' heading='Recommended mechanism for big volumes'}}
+The Nuxeo Stream Importer is the recommended way of performing document imports in a Nuxeo repository as it brings fault tolerance, durability, immutability and ordering to a distributed system.
+Therefore, it provides failover: Any Nuxeo nodes can be restarted during the import, the import can be re-executed from the start, etc.
+{{/callout}}

+**Customization Language**

+Java

+**Customization Logic**

+The importer framework offers many customization possibilities.
+You can read the [Nuxeo Stream Importer README](https://github.com/nuxeo/nuxeo/tree/master/addons/nuxeo-platform-importer/nuxeo-importer-stream) to learn more.

+**Limitations**

+Files must be available on a file system mounted on the Nuxeo server.

 ### Nuxeo CSV Importer